octobercms/docs/3.x/cms/ajax/introduction.md

 ---
 # Introduction

-October CMS includes a framework that brings a full suite of AJAX capabilities which allow you to load data from the server without a browser page refresh.
-The same library can be used in CMS themes and anywhere in the backend panel.
+October CMS includes an AJAX framework that brings a full suite of capabilities, allowing you to load data from the server without refreshing the browser.
+The same library can be used in CMS themes and anywhere in the admin panel.

 The AJAX framework comes in two flavors, you may either use [the JavaScript API](./javascript-api.md) or [the data attributes API](./attributes-api.md).
 The data attributes API doesn't require any JavaScript knowledge to use AJAX with October CMS.